It’s the part of owning a pet that no one wants to think about: the day when they leave you to cross that rainbow bridge.

 Suitable for indoor or outdoor use, the musical tubes are made of durable metal, and both pawprint charms are elegant and understated.
 There’s room for additional engraving as well if you’d like to personalize it for the intended recipient.

 It is a bit heavy, so it takes a good bit of wind to activate the chimes.
-Beyond that, though, there’s little to criticize about the Pawprints Left by You windchime — it’s sure to be a welcome gift at a time of great loss and is the best dog loss sympathy gift we have found.
+Beyond that, though, there’s little to criticize about the Pawprints Left by You windchime — it’s sure to be a welcome gift at a time of great loss and is one of the best dog loss sympathy gift we have found.

 3. Paint Your Life Custom Pet Portrait

 Dealing with the loss of a beloved pet is difficult, but you can make it a little easier by gifting a custom pet portrait from Paint Your Life.
 These amazingly realistic portraits can be made from any photo in a variety of styles and mediums.
 You get to choose the artist and approve the painting before it’s finished, and your recipient will be wowed by an incredibly thoughtful gift in less than a month.

 These paintings aren’t cheap, but your favorite pet lover is worth it!
 And don’t worry: Paint Your Life offers a full money-back guarantee in case anything goes wrong.